 Ditto Mother 3.
 This game has three text-clicking pitches: the highest one for female characters, the lowest one for male characters (including the drag queens, hilariously enough), and the middle-pitch one for children and non-human characters (i.e. frogs and Mr. Saturns).

-Hamtaro Hamham Heartbreak and its sequel is a partial example: the Hamtaros converse in English, but they also have several cutsey-sounding keywords (and your quest is to find them all).
+The Hamtaro Gameboy series is a partial example: the Hamtaros converse in English, but they also have several cutsey-sounding keywords (and your quest is to find them all).

 LEGO Racers 2 also had this, this also allowed them to put player's name in the dialogue without any problems.